-Rush Lake is 4694 meters, looking towards Malubiting Peak, left, and Miar Peak glacier.
-While the distinction of being the Highest Lake in Pakistan had always charmed me from achievement pov, I had heard about the beauty of this place too.
-But I could never actually put this plan into reality as it required 8-9 days for a round trip ( a sad reality for mountain enthusiasts living in Lahore/south Pakistan).
+Rush Lake is at 4694 meters, looking towards Malubiting Peak to the left and the Miar Peak glacier.
+While the distinction of being the Highest Lake in Pakistan had always charmed me from an achievement POV, I had also heard about the beauty of this place.
+But I could never actually put this plan into practice, as it required 8-9 days for a round trip (a sad reality for mountain enthusiasts living in Lahore, South Pakistan).

-But a sacrifice never goes wasted.
-Believe me this place, not this place rather this whole trip from Hopar to lake and back will overwhelm you.
+But a sacrifice never goes to waste.
+Believe me, this place, not this place, rather this whole trip from Hopar to the Lake and back will overwhelm you.
 Considering you’ve been on KKH before.

-The aura of being surrounded by 7000m peaks, the feeling of actually seeing all those BIG MOUNTAINS that you read about in textbooks, fear/adrenaline induced when crossing the fastest moving glacier of Pakistan, dehydration and fatigue caused by continuous trekking in a dry, hot and barren land, and chilly cold nights in one of the most silent and serene neighborhoods.
-This all mixed will surely leave a mark on your mind.
+The aura of being surrounded by 7000m peaks, the feeling of actually seeing all those BIG MOUNTAINS that you read about in textbooks, fear/adrenaline induced when crossing the fastest moving glacier of Pakistan, dehydration and fatigue caused by continuous trekking in a dry, hot, and barren land, and chilly cold nights in one of the most silent and serene neighborhoods.
+All this mixed will surely leave a mark on your mind.

 Day 1: You have to cross two glaciers (Hoper and Bhurpu) on your way up and camp at Barichokor.
 It takes 8-10 hours.

-Day 3: From the lake, you go down an even steeper and longer track and camp at Phai Pheri.
-Will take 5-6 hours.
+Day 3: From the Lake, you go down an even steeper and longer track and camp at Phai Pheri.
+It will take 5-6 hours.

-You can return from the same way you came from also; however, taking the loop leads you to beautiful meadows and Miar Glacier which is not to be missed.
+You can also return the same way you came; however, taking the loop leads you to beautiful meadows and Miar Glacier, which is not to be missed.
+The best days to go are in mid-July to mid-August.
+Please check with the locals before leaving.

 The days written together like 2/3 and 5/6 can be done in one day.
 Total days can be 4-6.

-Trek starts from Hopper Village and you descend to Hopper Glacier on day one, your 1st day will be easy, and a slight hike and descending will come across.
-After 7-8 Hours you will arrive at Bedchikhor your first Campsite
+The trek starts from Hopper Village, and you descend to Hopper Glacier on day one.
+Your 1st day will be easy, with a short hike and descent.
+After 7-8 hours, you will arrive at Bedchikhor, your first Campsite

-7-8 Hours Continuous Hike If you want to do the lake on the second day this day will be tough for starting-level trekkers and you will camp alongside the Lake.
+7-8 Hours Continuous Hike.
+If you want to do the Lake on the second day, it will be tough for starting-level trekkers, and you will camp by the Lake.

 Must Read: Rush Lake Trek

-You can submit Rush Peak after Rush Lake and it will take 3 hours from the lake moderate level hike we submitted Rush Peak, and on the same day, we descended to Pahi Phari and went camping alongside the water stream.
+You can submit Rush Peak after Rush Lake, and it will take 3 hours from the Lake.
+We did a moderate-level hike to Rush Peak, and on the same day, we descended to Pahi Phari and camped alongside the stream.

 Must Read: Princess of Lake – Ratti Gali Lake